Foldable smartphone: Further developments

-The Huawei Mate XT is the world's first double-folding, or tri-fold foldable smartphone, released in September 2024.
+In September 2024, the Huawei Mate XT was introduced as the first double-folding, or tri-fold smartphone.
 The device can be used with a case that has a kickstand, and a foldable keyboard with a built in trackpad to provide a desktop PC-like experience.
+On 1 December 2025, Samsung announced their Samsung Galaxy Z TriFold, a tri-folding smartphone.
+Both are part of an entirely new category of foldables that expand the book-style form further to make full-sized tablet screen sizes possible.
+In September 2026, Apple introduced the iPhone Duo, its first foldable smartphone with a book-style form factor.